statgen/SLURM-examples/README.md

 Rscript /net/wonderland/home/foo/myscript.R
 ```

 :frog: _Bash script size must be less than 4MB.
-If you have large script, then: (a) try using short versions of SLURM options, make your bash variable names short, avoid using long file paths and file names; (b) or try to split it.
+If you have a large script, then: (a) try using short versions of SLURM options, make your bash variable names short, avoid using long file paths and file names; (b) or try to split it.
 Quack quack_

 ### A job that use multiple cores (on a single machine)